checkly/docs.checklyhq.com/site/content/developers/_index.md

 navIsGray: true

 header:
-  headline: Welcome to Checkly's developers hub
+  headline: Welcome to the Checkly Developers Hub
-  description: The Checkly Developer Hub is the one-stop shop for the best content and docs available for E2E content
+  description: The Checkly Developer Hub is your one-stop resource for the best content and docs available for E2E web app and API monitoring
   searchPlaceholder: 'Search docs...'
   cards:
     -